 You: Oh fuck this shit.

 And then when you come to cancelling it the same thing happens.
 So ya to sum it all up.
-Internet Service Providers do not provide you with what you are actually paying for and if you use to much then you are kicked off.
+Internet Service Providers do not provide you with what you are paying for and if you use too much then you are kicked off.

 Oh well, 3G time I guess.